 Before you apply, take a look at the research area you are interested in on our prospectus website.
-This will tell you about the research priorities, the supervisors available, and potential research projects the University is considering.
-Different research degrees have different application periods, so check the prospectus or advertisement for information about closing dates.
+This will tell you about the research priorities, the supervisors available, the entry requirements and potential research projects the University is considering.
+Different research degrees have different application periods and entry requirements, so check the prospectus or advertisement for information about closing dates.

 The ‘research topics’ pages give you contact details within each faculty, so you can discuss your research proposal with an academic member of staff.
 Most research degree places are subject to a competitive selection process; you will normally need to submit a carefully thought-out research proposal and attend an interview before you are offered a place.
 Places are decided based on: